learn-co-curriculum/dsc-strings-lab/README.md

 **3.** The next thing we want to do is practice turning other data types into strings.
 Below, we have a number `1234`, which happens to be our street number in our address, which is a string.
-So, let's turn that into a string so we can evenutally concatenate it onto our address.
+So, let's turn the number into a string so we can eventually add it to our address.
+The process of linking different strings together is called **concatenation**.

 ```python